profsmith89/ctps/_sources/glossary.md

 **digital abstraction:** the bits we store and manipulate represent something in our physical world.
 They might be a voltage value, or the presence or absence of current flowing.
 They might be a burnt spot on a CD, or the lack of a burnt spot.
 They might be the presence or absence of light.
 When we talk about the digital abstraction, we're saying we don't care how you've represented a logical one or logical zero.
 We just want to know whether the physical phenomenon represents a one or a zero.

 **docstrings:** strings that we add immediately after a function definition that provide more information about the purpose, inputs, outputs, and assumptions of the function.

+**edge cases:** when testing a script, we often think of the set of commonly used inputs.
+Our designs are often structured to handle these common cases well.
+What we often forget the uncommon cases, which are sometimes called edge cases.
+E.g., if our script processes lists, what will it do if passed a list with no elements in it?

+**encapsulation:** is related to **abstraction**, as it is the act of information hiding.
+Using it, we bundle the complexity of a procedure or an object behind a simple interface.
+Through encapsulation, we allow others to do a complicated task we've designed or interact with a complicated object we built without having to understand its details.

 **encoding (Chapter 2):** taking a countable number of something and associating a number with each something, typically a dense manner (e.g., if we had 8 things, we would number them 0 to 7).